I-Jayswal/Web-scraping/README.md

 ## Features
-Scrapes restaurant reviews from a specified website Saves scraped data into a CSV file
+Scrapes restaurant reviews from a specified website.
+Saves scraped data into a CSV file.
-Easy-to-use and customizable scraping script
+Easy-to-use and customizable scraping script.